 What is single sign-on?
 What is involved in the integration?

-FMX supports the SAML 2.0 specification for single sign-on (SSO) integration.
+FMX supports identity providers (IdPs) that uses the SAML 2.0 specification for SSO.
+This includes IdPs such as Okta or OneLogin.
 Please view the FAQ below for more information.

 What configuration values are needed?

 Which user attributes must be included in the SAML assertion?

 - FMX’s assertion attribute requirements are described in our metadata file, found here: https://hostname.gofmx.com/login/saml2/metadata

 - Bare minimum requirements: Name (Display name OR Given Name and Surname) and email